sadaiyer/kubernetes/README.md

 4. Ensure you are able to login from master to nodes "silently"

-5. Follow K8S doc - summarized in k8s-install (copied below too)
+5. Follow K8S doc - summarized in "cluster-creation" file (copied below too)
 Step1: On-ALL NODES
 lsmod | grep br_netfilter
 #if not there, then